Pall Mall Exchange

 Our partners, Kier Property and CTP Limited, recently won the tender to redevelop Pall Mall Exchange providing up to 400,000 sq ft of Grade A+ office space over three new buildings.

-The City Council is currently exploring with Kier how we can work with the new owner of the adjoining 3 hectare site used for car parking to create a second phase of development that could deliver an additional mixed-use scheme including a hotel, new car park, leisure uses and up to 2,000 new apartments.
+The city council, which is to develop a masterplan to expand the Commercial District, is also exploring with Kier how we can work with the new owner of the adjoining 3 hectare site used for car parking to create a second phase of development that could deliver an additional mixed-use scheme including a hotel, new car park, leisure uses and up to 2,000 new apartments.

 In total it is estimated a scheme for the entire 4.2 hectare site would be worth £200 million and create in excess of 1,000 jobs.